-Buses go to Chojabaru Visitor Center from Yufuin Station, Bungo-nakamura Station, Beppu Station, Kurokawa Onsen and Kumamoto Bus Terminal.
+Buses go to Chojabaru Visitor Center from Yufuin Station, Bungo-Nakamura Station, Beppu Station, Kurokawa Onsen and Kumamoto Bus Terminal.

-From Bungo-nakamura Station, take the Hita-bound bus for Makinoto Pass and get off at the Kuju Mountain Trailhead.
+From Bungo-Nakamura Station, take the Hita-bound bus for Makinoto Pass and get off at the Kuju Mountain Trailhead.

-You can find out about the region’s geography, typography and ecology at the Chojabaru Visitor Center, which has two floors of exhibits devoted to the wetlands and marshlands as well as the Kuju mountain range.
+You can find out about the region's geography, topography and ecology at the Chojabaru Visitor Center, which has two floors of exhibits devoted to the wetlands and marshlands as well as the Kuju mountain range.

 There are two films in English about the area.
 One highlights the area's stunning flora and fauna, while the other explains the annual burning of the grassy area.
 This practice, which dates from ancient times, promotes the regrowth and revitalization of plant ecosystems.

 Exit the center from the first floor for direct access to the wetlands, where you can choose from a range of routes across the cedar boardwalks designed to protect the delicate ecosystem from damage.
 Look out for grasses and flowers that peek through the gaps in the boardwalk.